sjkelleyjr/Deadlock/chapters/chapter_03.md

 But instead, she opened her laptop and started writing.
 She wasn't sure what she was writing - maybe a blog post, maybe a letter to herself, maybe just thoughts that needed to get out of her head.

 "Dear Future Alex," she typed.
-"If you're reading this, it means you're still alive and still working at ByteSkip.
+"If you're reading this, it means you're still alive and still working at ByteSauce.
 I hope you're doing okay.
 I hope you haven't forgotten about the guitar in the corner, or the person you used to be."

 She paused, thinking about what else to write.